Brandon Bobcats: Women's basketball

-The Bobcats women's basketball team has competed in the Canada West conference since the 1999-2000 season.
-Prior to joining Canada West, the Lady Bobcats were members of the Great Plains Athletics Conference from 1978-1999.
+The Bobcats women's basketball team has competed in the Canada West conference since the 1999–00 season.
+Prior to joining Canada West, the Lady Bobcats were members of the Great Plains Athletics Conference from 1978 to 1999.

 Members of the Lady Bobcats women's basketball team have earned Academic All-Canadian status 45 times since 1989.
-Bobcat Hall of Famer Janet Lumsden played for Brandon University from 1980-1984 and still holds multiple school records including career points (1573) and points per game for one season (23.7 ppg in 1981-82).
+Bobcat Hall of Famer Janet Lumsden played for Brandon University from 1980 to 1984 and still holds multiple school records including career points (1,573) and points per game for one season (23.7 ppg in 1981–82).

 Lumsden and fellow Lady Cat Sandra Hamilton are both inductees in the Manitoba Basketball Hall of Fame.
-Hamilton was named CIAU All-Canadian, GPAC MVP, and CIS Outstanding Player of the Year runner-up in 1991-1992.
+Hamilton was named CIAU All-Canadian, GPAC MVP, and CIS Outstanding Player of the Year runner-up in 1991–92.